Zoë Buckman

 Zoë Buckman (born 13 September 1985) is an English artist, photographer and writer.

 Early life

-Buckman was born in Hackney, East London, England, to Jewish parents Jennie Buckman, an acting teacher and playwright, and Nick Blatchley, a government health official.
+Buckman was born in Hackney, East London, England, in the United Kingdom, to Jewish parents Jennie Buckman, an acting teacher and playwright, and Nick Blatchley, a government health official.
 Her uncle is Peter Buckman, an English writer and literary agent.

 Artwork

 Heavy Rag

 Heavy Rag examines the dichotomy of boxing, a sport in which gloves are used to harm, as well as for protection.
 The body of work was Buckman's first exhibition to open since her mother's death, and was greatly inspired by Louise Bourgeois’ textile works.
 Although the themes in this exhibition are not very celebratory, the colorful and warm fabrics that Buckman uses throughout her punching bags, glove clusters and flatworks, remind her of her mother and grandmother.

 Present Life

 Present Life examines the temporary nature and beauty of life from the focal-point of the exhibit, Buckman's plastinated placenta.
 After the birth of Buckman's daughter, Cleo, Buckman was informed that her placenta had deteriorated and could have caused the premature death of her child had she not been born.
 Buckman preserved her placenta through plastination and used the experience to inform her Present Life art series.
 In the series, Buckman's plastinated placenta is shown encased in marble.